stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 ### 1. Training data

-This hands-on workshop uses a training dataset (FASTQ files) stored on internal DNB research storage; see the `project_parameters.Config.yaml` file for exact location.
+We provide a training dataset (FASTQ files).
+Please see the `project_parameters.Config.yaml` file for more information.

 *DNB members should have access to this location.*

 ### 2. Create a metadata file

-Make a tab-separated (TSV) file named `project_metadata.tsv` and save it in `analyses/data/project_metadata/` with in your project folder, `sc-rna-seq-snap-dnb-training/`
+Make a tab-separated (TSV) file named `project_metadata.tsv` and save it in `analyses/data/project_metadata/` with in your project folder, `sc-rna-seq-snap-dnb-training/`.

 It can include one or more samples, as long as it contains at least the following columns in this exact order: ID, SAMPLE, and FASTQ.
 - The `ID ` column must contain unique values.